PauloBrombley/VisualNuts/README.md

 Write or describe an algorithm that prints the whole integer numbers to the console, start from the number 1, and print all numbers going up to the number 100.
-However, when the number is divisible by 3, do not print the number, but print the word 'Visual'.
-If the number is divisible by 5, do not print the number, but print 'Nuts'.
-And for all numbers divisible by both (eg: the number 15) the same, but print 'Visual Nuts'.
+However, when the number is divisible by 3, do not print the number, but print the word `Visual`.
+If the number is divisible by 5, do not print the number, but print `Nuts`.
+And for all numbers divisible by both (eg: the number 15) the same, but print `Visual Nuts`.
 How will you keep this code safe from bugs?
 Show how you would guarantee that this code keeps working when developers start making small feature adjustments.
 (Maybe we would want to print the first 500 numbers, ...).

+### Solution
+I made a implementation of a Spring Boot REST API endpoint that can be accessed with a GET request to the `/exerciseone` endpoint, and accepts an optional `limit` query parameter to specify how many numbers to print (defaulting to 100 if not specified).
+The endpoint returns a list of strings representing the printed numbers, following the rules outlined in the prompt.

+For example, a GET request to `localhost:8080/exerciseone?limit=15`

 ## Exercise 2:
 Image you have a set of data in JSON, describing official languages spoken by countries, as